fortmarek/personal-website/content/blog/conditional-platform-rendering.md

 />
 ```

 And this works great!
 But since the JavaScript kicks in only _after_ the component has mounted, we still get a flash of the content.
-We could hide the buttons by default to make that less intrusive – but still not great.
+We could hide the buttons by default to make that less intrusive – but still, not great.

 ## Reading the user agent at the `LiveView` level